 - Is your technology cost-effective?
 Do the benefits justify the high cost?

-- Are there opportunities to reduce your total cost of ownership (TCO) so patient care can become more affordable?
+- Are there opportunities to reduce your total cost of ownership (TCO) so care can become more affordable?

 Improved Work Life for Staff